2018 Annual Community Grants

 - Create and improve quality services and programs for vulnerable and underserved populations;

 - Develop or test/evaluate new, creative community solutions;

 - Promote problem-solving that supports partnerships, collaboration or integration of service.

 Note that we generally do not make grants to:

 - Projects supporting religious organizations or for religious purposes

 - Applications clearly expressing a “need” in Park County receive higher consideration than those conveying a “want.”
 Description of the “need” is best supported by local data rather than national.

-- Some requests are the same requests that have been funded year-after-year.
-A statement of need for increased funding to expand a program should show clear justification and/or need for program expansion.
+- If a request is the same as past years the statement of need for increased funding to expand a program should show clear justification and/or need for program expansion.

 Questions?
 Please contact Carly Burson at email@example.com or 406-224-3920.